 Symposium overview

 The event will bring together leading researchers, innovators and practitioners to explore how more inclusive and equitable circular economy transitions can be achieved, focusing on participation in decision-making, governance, and addressing inequalities across systems such as waste, mining, and infrastructure.
-It will highlight the role of Indigenous peoples, local communities, workers in the informal economy, and other community-led circular ecosystems in driving innovation and place-based solutions, as well as the enabling conditions needed to scale these efforts, including finance, governance frameworks, and resilient infrastructure that support long-term social, economic, and environmental resilience.
+It will highlight the role of Indigenous peoples, local communities, workers in the informal economy, and other community-led circular ecosystems in driving innovation and place-based solutions, as well as the enabling conditions needed to scale these efforts, including finance, engineering skills, and resilient infrastructure that support long-term social, economic, and environmental resilience.

 The event will offer a unique opportunity for delegates from different disciplines to connect and network with experts from around the world, and to explore cross-cutting issues through three different sub-themes: